dustinblackman/Championify/README.md

 If you have version 0.2.0 or lower, that's my fault, sorry about that.
 I made a mistake with my Auto Updater that caused the issue.
 Redownload the latest version and this shouldn't happen again.
 Found [here](https://github.com/dustinblackman/Championify/releases/latest).

-### Why do I not see the item sets in the launcher?
-Due to Riot restrictions, you can only see the item sets in game, you won't see them in the launcher.

 ### How do I make this work on Windows?
 Run Championify.exe, the app will try and look for your League of Legends folder for you.
 If the app can't find it, browse to your League of Legends folder where lol.launcher.exe is saved (LoLLauncher.exe for Garena installations).

 ### How do I make this work on Mac?
 Run Championify, the app will try and look for your League of Legends.app for you.
 If the app can't find it, browse and select your League of Legends.app.

+### Why do I not see the item sets in the launcher?
+Due to Riot restrictions, you can only see the item sets in game, you won't see them in the launcher.

+### Why does this not work on XP, Vista, or OSX Lion?
+Sorry, Electron doesn't support anything below 7 or Mountain Lion.
+There's no plans to support it.

 ### "App can’t be opened because it is from an unidentified developer"